 “The Funds have not indicated . . . that they sometimes co-invested with each other but sometimes co-invested with other outside entities.
 Neither has evidence been adduced of disagreement [between the two funds] as might be expected from independent members actively managing and restructuring an industrial concern.
 The smooth coordination is indicative of a partnership-in-fact . . . of joining together and forming [a] community of interest.”

 When this case first came out several weeks ago, it struck me that the case could have important implications beyond ERISA.
 For example, U.S. law firms that want to combine or “merge” with foreign law firms frequently maintain a separate organizational structure of separate legal entities with certain common overall business objectives.
 The broadness of this case may implicate these international “virtual merger” law firm combinations by treating all or a portion of the combined business as one single global partnership for U.S. tax purposes.
-This would create partnership tax issues for both foreign and U.S partners.
+This would create U.S. tax issues for foreign partners and could also create foreign tax issues for U.S. partners.
 It is hard to tell exactly what impact this case will have on those structures.
 My point here is that caution is clearly warranted because the case at issue is clearly broad in its finding of a “deemed partnership.”

 Monte A. Jackel